Liyubov/talks-from-conferences/README.md

 here i put talks from some conferences i participated in the form of tutorials or oral presentations. list of some conferences I participated is here https://liubovkmatematike.wordpress.com/2017/11/25/conference/ and here https://sites.google.com/view/liubovkmatematike/

-my talks are so far dedicated to the following topics: diffusion processes on networks, mobility of humans (especially some certain subgroups of people), analysis of random walks on networks applied to data.
+my talks are so far dedicated to the following topics:
+1. diffusion processes on networks e.g. spreading processes https://youtu.be/8yQgmse66p0
+2. mobility of humans (especially some certain subgroups of people),
+3. analysis of random walks on networks applied to data and analysis of trajectories

 some of the teaching materials on Big data course are here: https://github.com/Big-data-course-CRI/materials_big_data_cri_2019